Dartmouth

 Dartmouth's home for design as a liberal art, where students from every major learn to turn curiosity into things that matter.

-Design at Dartmouth began in 1987, becoming the only Ivy framing design as a liberal art and holding that design thinking is most powerful when paired with domain expertise.
+Design at Dartmouth began in 1987, framing design as a liberal art and holding that design thinking is most powerful when paired with domain expertise.
 Here, a human-centered design minor can amplify any major and Dartmouth's modifier system—majoring in one field modified by another—means students don't leave their discipline to learn design; it becomes part of how they practice and amplify thinking within it.

 Students learn design fundamentals and how to combine engineering, ethnography, health, AI, ecology, and craft without losing the judgment that makes the work worth doing.
 Government majors run design sprints.
 Biology students prototype diagnostic tools.
 Environmental Studies researchers translate data into something a community can act on.